Createdd/Writing/2019/articles/Reflecting2019.md

 The takeaways from this are:
 1. Understand the real cause of a problem by subtracting the emotion.
-2. If a person is part of a problem, examine the actions and view of this person.
+2. If a person is part of a problem, examine the actions and views of this person.
 3. Always be persistent.
 No matter how often you have to try.
 Change the way of tackling the problem and adapt accordingly.
 Like a machine learning algorithm ;)

 After finishing the master thesis the master's degree was done.
 Interesting for me was that it did not overwhelm me with feelings of accomplishment or joy.
 It was just something I had finished after many years of hard work.
 I think part of the missing joy from this is the very poor response from the job market.
-It is important to clarify that business law can be a very lucrative and interesting field to work in, but it does not comply to my expectations on how I want to live my life and especially my work life.
+It is important to clarify that business law can be a very lucrative and interesting field to work in, but it does not comply with my expectations on how I want to live my life and especially my work life.
 This comes from my experiences in working in the tech industry, which seems to be better in nearly all aspects.
 Better payment, more flexibility in working, more promising companies, more diverse colleagues, better vibes.
 This is just my current feeling and observations, maybe I have not seen enough to judge this correctly.

 Another thing to take away was the celebration of the degree.
 I was celebrating it with friends and family.
 This showed to be a very nice thing.
 Even though it was not so important for me personally to have the degree, it was for family members and friends.
 Hence the celebration was for them.
 Fulfilling their expectations and hopes is a nice thing and creates some satisfaction.